kevinacahalan/ELF_parser/README.md

 - Printing the Program Header Table

-- Printing Section Header Table
+- Printing the Section Header Table

 The next steps would probably be the .plt and .got